inboundnow/retired-landing-pages/readme.txt

 == Changelog ==
 = 1.5.3 =
 * Temporary fix for shortcodes disappearing from wordpress 3.8 to 3.9
+* Performance improvements on analytics and lead tracking

 = 1.5.1 =
 * Misc bug fixes